ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 **VkKeyScanW** is a function that explicitly get the 'a' character as parameter.
 But it doesn't perform the keystroke emulation according to WinAPI documentation.
 Actually, **VkKeyScanW** and a next called **MapVirtualKeyW** functions are used for preparing input parameters for the [**SendInput**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) function. **SendInput** performs actual work for emulating keystroke.

-Now we can try to implement our algorithm of pressing "a" key into the Notepad window through a direct interaction with WinAPI functions.
-The most important thing now is a way to kystrokes emulation.
+Now we can try to implement our algorithm of pressing "a" key in the Notepad window through a direct interaction with WinAPI functions.
+The most important thing now is a way to keystrokes emulation.
 Thus, usage the **WinGetHandle** and **WinActivate** AutoIt function will be kept.

 This is a **SendInput.au3** application code for implementing the algorithm through WinAPI interaction:
 ```